harrietrc/loadimpact-docs/jekyll/_v4/getting-started/load-test-preparations.md

 ### When do I run tests?

 As the world shifts left with DevOps, testing earlier in the development cycle is becoming the best practice.
 After an initial testing project, many users decide to continue to run tests, at a smaller scale, so they can identify performance issues immediately after the line of code that caused it, is built.

 ### Virtual Users or Requests Per Second?

 This depends on what you are testing, and there is a good chance you want to think in terms of both.
 Virtual Users are complex workers that can open multiple connections in parallel, thus making multiple requests per second.

 #### Virtual Users
 When testing anything that is "User journey" related, webapps, websites, or API endpoints in a specific order you should think in terms of Virtual Users.
 It's important to also note that Virtual Users are concurrent, unless specified otherwise, they will continue to iterate through their script until the test is complete.
 A small number of Virtual Users can create a number of sessions magnitudes higher than their count. _This is a very common point of overestimation we see._

 #### Requests per second
 When testing individual API endpoints it makes more sense to think in terms of request per second.
 As mentioned above, Load Impact's virtual users are complex and can make multiple requests per second each.
-For example, if you wanted to test an end point with 100 rps you wouldn't need 100 virtual users in nearly all cases.
+For example, if you wanted to test an endpoint with 100 rps you wouldn't need 100 virtual users in nearly all cases.

 ### Calculating Virtual Users

 We recommend looking into any analytics tools you may have.
 If they list any metric for concurrent users, you can likely use that.
 If not, you can instead look for:

 - Hourly Sessions
 - Average session duration for those Users